Resources and requirements

 The fewer frames, the less CPU that is used.
 If you want to reduce the CPU being used on one of your video qualities you can reduce the frame rate.
 If you want to reduce the CPU being used for all of Owncast you can reduce the frame rate of your inbound source content in your broadcasting software, such as OBS.

 It’s not about you, your bandwidth, or your CPU.
 It’s about your viewers.
+Not everyone can watch the highest quality.
 If they can’t watch your stream because you didn’t have them in mind then it’s not worth streaming in the first place.

 Learn more